gvwilson/sensibleadventures/nardica/nardica.md

 "The core can't see a thing,"
 Wales told him flatly,
 his eyes fixed on the drone as if he was staring down a surly dog.
-"I'm feeding it a splice of what the other drone is reporting and some recorded footage.
+"I'm feeding it a splice of recorded footage and what the other drones are reporting right now.
-As far as the town and the governor know, our friend here is still exactly where it's supposed to be."
+As far as the town's core and the governor know, our friend here is still exactly where it's supposed to be."

 "How're you *doin'* that?"
-Iffy breathed, unable to help herself.
+Iffy breathed.
 The wind from the drone's rotors brushed her cheeks.
 It was barely moving---if she hadn't known better, she would have thought it was strung up with microwire.